jwilk/bitbucket-upload/README.rst

 Author and license
 ------------------

 It is distributed under Public Domain.
-Just do what you do with this.  :-) Written by `Hong Minhee`__.
+Just do what you want to do with this.
+Written by `Hong Minhee`__.

 You can checkout the source code from its `Bitbucket Mercurial repository`__::